MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 !!! important

-    The 1.16 release brought with it a substantial change: the license field in the mods.toml is now required.
-If it is not provided, this is an error state.
+    The license field in the mods.toml is required.
+If it is not provided, an error will occur.
 See your choices at https://choosealicense.com/

 This file defines the metadata of your mod.
 Its information may be viewed by users from the main screen of the game through the 'Mods' button.
 A single info file can describe several mods.